-As suggested by Lester (1984), these methods for estimating PIHM can provide preliminary insight into whether or not PIHM is worth further exploration.
+As suggested by Lester (1984), these methods for estimating PIHM can provide preliminary insight into whether or not PIHM deserves further exploration.
 However, we stress that these methods are an exploratory tool for assessing the role of PIHM in a system, and potential users should critically evaluate whether they think they have a large enough sample size and an appropriate host survival function/post-mortality distribution for the methods developed in this paper to be applicable.
-Even if they are applicable, inferring PIHM from distributional data is no substitute for field experiments and an in depth understanding of the natural history of the host-parasite system under consideration.
+Even if they are applicable, inferring PIHM from distributional data is no substitute for field experiments and an in-depth understanding of the natural history of the host-parasite system under consideration.

 Acknowledgments

-We thank the Briggs Lab group, Kuris/Lafferty Lab group, Theoretical Ecology group at University of California, Santa Barbara (United States), and two anonymous reviewers for helpful feedback.
-MW was supported by National Science Foundation Graduate Research Fellowship (Grant No. DGE 1144085) and the University of California Regents (United States).
-CB was supported by National Institute of Health (United States) grant 1R01GM109499 from the Ecology of Infectious Disease program.
+We thank the Briggs Laboratory group, Kuris/Lafferty Laboratorygroup, Theoretical Ecology group at University of California, Santa Barbara (USA), and two anonymous reviewers for helpful feedback.
+MW was supported by a National Science Foundation, USA, Graduate Research Fellowship (Grant No. DGE 1144085) and the University of California Regents (USA).
+CB was supported by a National Institute of Health (USA) grant 1R01GM109499 from the Ecology of Infectious Disease program.

 References